Catch It, Bin It, Kill It: 2020s: COVID-19 in the UK

-The slogan is being used to reduce the spread of the ongoing COVID-19 pandemic in the UK caused by SARS-CoV-2.
+The slogan has been used to reduce the spread of the COVID-19 pandemic in the UK caused by SARS-CoV-2.
 The "Catch it, Bin it, Kill it" strategy for protecting against previous flu outbreaks and the new COVID-19 has been endorsed by Sally Bloomfield, professor at the London School of Hygiene and Tropical Medicine, London, who also warned not to put the used tissue back into a pocket and to cough into a bent elbow when no tissue is available.

 Unveiled on 3 March 2020, the phrase was included in the government's 'Action Plan' to "combat" COVID-19, also called the "battle plan", in which it is stated that "Many of the actions that people can take themselves – especially washing hands more; and the catch it, bin it, kill it strategy for those with coughs and sneezes – also help in delaying the peak of the infection."
 On the same day, The Guardian reported that greater publicity would serve the purpose of the phrase.
 In 2020, in response to COVID-19, NHS England made the "Catch it, Bin it, Kill it" poster available to download for primary care and workplaces.